How to Grow Weed Outdoors in Australia

 Towards the end of your grow, when your buds are looking good, check inside your bud for mold.
 You can do this by ripping the bud in half.
 Mold is of a dark, greyish colour.
 You don’t want any mold on your grow so dispose of buds affected as soon as you see it.

 How much can you yield outdoors?

 If you properly read this article on how to grow weed outdoors in Australia, you can expect to get 2 to 4 ounces per outdoor plant.
 Just make sure you have an outdoor strain and find a spot that provides lots of light.
-Don’t skip out on water or fertilisers either.
+Don’t skip out on good soil, water or fertilisers either.
 Your plants will die without it.
 Water and nutrients deplete over time so keep it up to maximise your grow.

 Grow Weed Outdoors in Australia

 Thats it!
 Happy 420 grow time everyone.
 For any questions, please comment below.
 Thanks for reading!

 813 total views, 2 views today